 1950 Agreement with the United Auto Workers on a five-year contract ends a long period of postwar labor unrest.

 1953 The Model 70 is launched as the largest row-crop tractor to date.
 Initially available with gasoline, all-fuel, or LP-gas engine, it will become the first diesel row-crop tractor.

 1954 Engineers develop a highly successful 2-row corn head.
 Attached to a new Model 45 Combine, it enables a farmer to pick, shell, and clean up to 20 acres of corn a day in a single operation.

 1955 William A. Hewitt is elected president and later CEO following the death of Charles Deere Wiman, his father-in-law.
-He will direct the company for the next 27 years, the last representative of the Deere family to do so.
+Hewitt is the last representative of the Deere family to direct the company, which he does for the next 27 years.

 1956 The company expands its presence around the world when it builds a small-tractor assembly plant in Mexico and buys a majority interest in a German tractor and harvester makers with a small presence in Spain.
 Soon, it also moves into France, Argentina, and South Africa.